writethedocs/www/docs/guide/contributing.rst

 * Developer tools or docs-as-code toolchains and workflows.
 * High-level discussions of common tools.

-For help finding the best fit for new topics in the rest of the guide, `ask in Slack`_, or `file a GitHub issue`_.
+For help organizing a new topic within the current guide, `ask in Slack`_, or `file a GitHub issue`_.

 Contribution guidelines
 -------------------------

 * Use a friendly and encouraging tone.
 It's a good way to write docs, so practice with docs about docs!

 * Attribute links and mention why linked resources are useful.

-* Although some files in the guide are written in `Markdown`_, we prefer `reStructuredText (.rst)`_.
+* Use `reStructuredText (.rst)`_ (`Markdown`_ is also acceptable).

-* Focus content on general principles and best practices instead of arguing over minor points that impede clarity and communication.
+* Focus content on general principles and best practices.
+Arguing over minor points impedes clarity.

-* Avoid preferential editing that only offers your personal preferences for dealing with a particular writing situation.
+* Avoid enforcing personal preferences.
 For example, if you recommend a word choice, tell the audience why it matters.

 Additionally, follow these guidelines when discussing tools: